 Unfortunately, there are no dairy replacements that your guinea pig can safely eat.
 They should eat grasses, hay, and a wide variety of fruits and vegetables instead of dairy.
 However, certain fruits and veggies can offer your pet the same taste and texture satisfaction that they would get from eating cheese.
 Try one or more of the following options:

 These foods may not taste the same as cheese, but they do offer a pleasing texture and the kind of flavor that guinea pigs are naturally drawn to.
 These foods will help keep your guinea pig both happy and healthy as they age.

 Our Final Thoughts

-Save the cheese for the mice, and give your guinea pig fresh, healthy fruits and veggies during meal and snack times.
+Save the cheese for yourself, and give your guinea pig fresh, healthy fruits and veggies during meal and snack times.
 Your guinea pig will thank you for it with their good health, and they won’t need veterinarian care due to obesity or other problems.
-If your guinea pig does eat a piece of cheese, there is no need to worry about it.
-Just keep an eye on them to make sure that they do not develop any side effects and that they don’t do it again.
+If your guinea pig does eat a piece of cheese, keep an eye on them to make sure that they do not develop any side effects and that they don’t do it again.
+If you’re in doubt about their well-being after they’ve eaten some cheese, you should promptly seek veterinary care for your pet.
 Let us know your thoughts on feeding cheese to guinea pigs in our comments section!